VitaSmith/galleria/README.md

 ## Usage

-Download `index.html` and `data.js` from this repository and copy them to the folder where you have a set of subfolders containing image sets of photos, comics/mangas, etc.
+Download the `galleria.*` files from this repository and copy them to the folder where you have a set of subfolders containing image sets of photos, comics/mangas, etc.

-Edit `data.js` according to the layout of your image sets (or use a script to generate `data.js` for you) and open `index.html` in your browser to navigate/view the galleries.
+Then either edit `galleria.js` manually according to the layout of your image sets (or, if you have bash shell available, run `./galleria.sh` to automatically generate a `galleria.js` for you.

+Once that is done, open `galleria.html` in your browser to navigate/view the galleries.

 ### Navigation and keybindings